aberezkin/ng2-image-upload/README.md

 `[fileTooLargeMessage]="'Image too large!'"` - message that is shown if the user selects/drops an image that exceeds `maxFileSize`.
 Default is "**An image was too large and was not uploaded.
 The maximum file size is x KiB.**".

-#### Callbacks
+#### Events

-`(uploadFinish)="imageUploaded($event)"`.
+`(uploadFinished)="onUploadFinished($event)"`.
 If `[url]` is specified this event is fired when component gets a response from the server, also in this case event has field `serverResponse` which contains the status code and response from the server `{status, response}`.
 If `[url]` is not specified it's fired immediately after an image(s) dropped into file-drop zone of choosed in file browser.
 So what you can do, is not specify `[url]` to handle upload yourself, for exapmple send the image into firebase storage.
 To get file use `event.file`.

-`(remove)="imageRemoved($event)"` - this event is fired when remove or clear button was clicked and the image preview was removed. *Note that this library doesn't handle deletion from server so you should do it yourself*.
+`(removed)="onRemoved($event)"` - this event is fired when remove or clear button was clicked and the image preview was removed. *Note that this library doesn't handle deletion from server so you should do it yourself*.
 Event passed as the argument is the exact same object that was passed to the `(imageUploaded)` callback when image was added so you can access `serverResponse` to get a key to delete your image from server.

-`(uploadStateChange)="disableSendButton($event)"` - this event is fired when image upload state was changed.
+`(uploadStateChanged)="onUploadStateChanged($event)"` - this event is fired when image upload state was changed.
 Event is just a boolean that represents the uploading state.
 Image upload state is `true` when and only when component awaits the response from the server, and `false` otherwise.
 You can use it, for example, to disable send button in your form until all images are uploaded.

 In the final state it should look something like this: